 The Elf on the Shelf is a children’s picture book written by Carol Aebersold and her daughter Chanda Bell.
-Originally published in 2005, the book that was written in rhyme, explains how Santa Claus knows which children are naughty or nice.
+Originally published in 2005, the book is written in rhyme and explains how Santa Claus knows which children are naughty or nice.

 15. Why was candy cane shaped the way they are?

 - For aesthetic purposes